 In 1978, John joined the Nashville law firm of Dearborn & Ewing, practicing corporate law alongside the future Tennessee governor and U.S. Senator Lamar Alexander.
 He returned to North Carolina in 1981, joining the Raleigh firm of Tharrington, Smith & Hargrove, where he started a civil litigation division.
 In 1984, he won his first multi-million dollar verdict in the Antabuse case, which he followed the next year with a $6.5 million verdict for a 6-year-old girl who had suffered brain damage at Pitt Memorial Hospital.

 In 1990, John was the youngest member ever inducted into The Inner Circle of Advocates, a group of the nation’s top 100 trial lawyers.
 In 1993, he founded his own firm with David Kirby.
 By the mid-1990s, John’s reputation as a master litigator was firmly established.
-He won a $23 million judgment on behalf of the parents of a baby severely brain damaged by oxygen deprivation during labor, the highest medical malpractice verdict in state history.
+He won a $23 million judgment on behalf of the parents of a baby who suffered severe brain damage by oxygen deprivation during labor, the highest medical malpractice verdict in state history.

 A defining case in John’s legal career came in 1997 after four years of litigation against Sta-Right Industries, makers of a swimming pool drain that had severely injured a small girl in Wake County, N.C.
 Following settlement offers that started at $100,000, John eventually secured a $25 million award, the largest product liability verdict in state history.
 In his closing argument, lawyers and spectators packed the courtroom to hear what Mark Dayton, editor of North Carolina Lawyers Weekly hailed as “the most impressive legal performance I have ever seen.”
 The Los Angeles Times wrote that “for 90 minutes, politely but persistently, Edwards spoke, without notes, without missing a key point.
 Many here that January day in 1997, including the presiding judge, remember it as the best closing argument they had ever heard.”